-A new tuberculosis (TB) centre, run in partnership with

-University College London Hospitals NHS Foundation Trust (UCLH), also opened in April 2014.
-The centre offers a free walk-in service, two days a week enabling patients to be diagnosed and treated quicker.
-Specialist medical and nursing teams use the latest methods to test and treat people with suspected or known TB.
-They also care for people who have both HIV and TB.
+The new Tuberculosis (TB) centre, which will be run in partnership with University College London Hospitals NHS Foundation Trust (UCLH), also opened in April 2014.
+The centre offers a free walk-in service, two days a week thus enabling patients to be diagnosed and treated quicker.
+Specialist medical and nursing teams will use the latest methods to test and treat people with suspected or known TB.
+They will also care for people who have both HIV and TB.

-Infectious diseases consultant Dr Richard Jennings says that early diagnosis is vital in the fight against TB and key to a quick recovery.
-Our new centre aims to make it easier for patients to be diagnosed and treated for the bacterial infection and to support a reduction in new cases in London.
+Infectious diseases consultant, Dr Richard Jennings believes that early diagnosis is vital in the fight against TB and key to a quick recovery.
+Our new centre will make it easier for diagnosis and treatment of the disease and consequently help towards a reduction of the amount of new cases in London.